 Parallel Avenue, 164, Eixample district

-This place is a sensoriel experience that you’ll never forget, it tricks your mind in so many ways.
-It’s the famous “El Bulli” chef’s brother, Albert Adrià who owns the place, specialized in molecular and highly creative tapas.
+This place is a sensorial experience that you’ll never forget, it tricks your mind in so many ways.
+It’s the famous “El Bulli” chef’s brother, Albert Adrià who owns the place, specializing in molecular and highly creative tapas.
 This place must be booked 3 months in advance, online only, so be sure to set a reminder 3 month before you come to Barcelona.
-These reservations can be tricky to get.
+Reservations can be tricky to get.
 Their “tapas degustation menu” is truly a fantastic experience to try, you’ll need a pretty penny for it (around 100 Euros), but it’s worth it in my opinion.
 An ultra modern place in every way!

-No.. the name has nothing to do with Jamaica… although they have a big parrot in their logo… It’s shorts for the owner’s name, Jaime Cabot.
+No.. the name has nothing to do with Jamaica… although they have a big parrot in their logo… It’s short for the owner’s name, Jaime Cabot.
 This hidden bar in Barceloneta is open since 1955 and serves authentic, everyday life tapas.
-Being in the fisherman’s district, they do have especially great seafood tapas, try the chipironnes (fried mini squids) or any shellfish like razor clams (navajas).
-It’s also a well hidden secret from the tourist path, you’ll see a lot of locals enjoying this place.
-It’s got 2 locals, one next to the other, a bigger place with a small terrasse and a smaller one.
+As it’s in the fisherman’s district, they have especially great seafood tapas, try the chipironnes (fried mini squids) or any shellfish like razor clams (navajas).
+It’s also a well hidden secret from the tourist trail, you’ll see a lot of locals enjoying this place.
+It’s got 2 restaurants, one next to the other, a bigger place with a small terrace and a smaller one.
 Don’t worry they both serve the same tapas.
-It’s a fairly cheap, plus, if you want to try many tapas, they serve 1/2 portions of tapas.
-Great down to earth place!
+It’s fairly cheap, plus, if you want to try many tapas, they serve 1/2 portions of tapas.
+Great ‘down to earth’ place!